32 Bad Leadership Qualities and Characteristics & How To Improve Them

 23. Disengaged employees

-Ineffective or poor communication leads to misunderstandings and confusion within the team.
+Ineffective or poor communication can lead to misunderstandings and confusion within the team.

 Lack of empathy